bcurran3/ChocolateyPackages/futuremark-systeminfo/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This package downloads the installer via a version specific URL.
 It should never fail unless the version is completely removed from the vendor website.
-* This is a ~4 GB file.
-It may take about 10 minutes to download and a few more to install!
-Make sure you have ~12 GB free space to cover the .ZIP download, the extraction, and the install.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?